xlcnd/isbnlib/docs/devs.rst

   **bouth** python 2 and python 3.

-The exceptions raised by these methods can all be catched using ``isbnlibDevException``.
+The exceptions raised by these methods can all be catched using ``ISBNLibDevException``.

 In ``isbnlib.dev.lab`` you can find several methods, that we found very useful,